Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 - List any dependencies:
 - xConnect must be properly installed and configured(Sitecore 9 post build steps)
-- Sitecore PowerShell it not necessary, but may help to start the Sitecore TASK
+- Sitecore PowerShell Extensions-4.7 for Sitecore 8 it not necessary, but may help to start the Sitecore TASK manually and see the results

 ## Installation